BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

 RNA Bioinformatics Center (de.NBI) and venue support from IRI Life sciences from **September 14th to 15th 2015** (2 days).

+The event is for students, postdocs and investigators who are already making and using bioinformatics tools.
+Participants are encouraged to work on problems related to RNA bioinformatics, though other bioinformatics research problems are also welcome.

 <div class="large-8 columns large-centered panel">
   <span class="date">14-15 September 2015</span>
   <div class="where">